Bomin75/notes/content/BIOA01/Evolution/index.md

 <a id="populations"></a>**populations**: all the individuals of a given species that live and reproduce in the same geograhpical area; one of several interbreeding groups of organisms of the same species living in the same geographical area

 <a id="polymorphism"></a>**polymorphism**: variable nucleotide positions

+<a id="lethal"></a>**lethal**: sufficient to cause death

+<a id="genetic-drift"></a>**genetic drift**: a random change in the frequency of an allele due to the statistical effects of finite population size

+<a id="allele-frequency"></a>**allele frequency**: commonndess or rarity of each allele in the gene pool assuming individuals are diploid and both gametes contribute to the production of offspring

+<a id="herd"></a>**herd**: a social group of certain animals of the same species

+<a id="heterozygote-advantage"></a>**heterozygote advantage**: a form of balancing selection in which the heterozygote's fitness is higher than that of either of the homozygotes resulting in selection that ensures that both alleles remain in the population at intermediate frequencies